lilchichi/101-s/blockchain.md

 - Everyone can then see the account has been filled, so you all confirm you have reached your target
 - Then you start a new joint account for another holiday, ect.

-However with decentralisation it allows you to have the same level of trust without knowing anyone, since it's a computer programme/algorythm allowing all the computers to check they are all seeing the same information.
+-->

+## Encryption

+- Explanation
-- Peer-to-peer
+- Analogy

+## Distributed Systems

-- Network
+- Explanation
-- Cryptographic
+- Analogy

+## Consensus

-- Distributed
+- Explanation
-- Consensus
+- Analogy

 # How can it be used for?

 - Storing confidential information
 - Making sure information is not tampered with & changed
--

 # Why is it important?